OpenDSA/OpenDSA/RST/en/Glossary.rst

    spatial
       Referring to a position in space.

-   spatial data
-      Any object or record that has a position (in space).

    spatial application
       An application what has spatial aspects.
       In particular, an application that stores records that need to